Crown

 to evolve,

-From this one archetype
+From this singular archetype

 The wide and long view

-seems to escape you
+seems to escape you:

 You live in the moment in the least way, the worst way